Julianne Phillips

 Julianne Phillips (born May 6, 1960) is an American former model and actress.
 She began her career as a model in the early 1980s before moving on to acting.
 She first attracted attention as the first wife of Bruce Springsteen and later for her role as Francesca "Frankie" Reed on the television drama series Sisters (1991–1996).

 Biography

 Phillips was born in Evanston, Illinois, the youngest of six children in a Roman Catholic family.
 She is the daughter of William Phillips, an insurance broker and executive, and his wife, Ann.
-She has five siblings: four older brothers and one older sister.
+She has four elder brothers and one elder sister.
 Phillips's family relocated to Oregon in her early years, settling in the affluent Portland suburb of Lake Oswego, where she was raised.

 Phillips graduated from Lake Oswego High School and attended Brooks College in Long Beach, California.

 Early career

 After graduating from college, Phillips returned to Oregon and began appearing in local community theater productions.
 This led to her being signed by Elite Modeling Agency in 1982, who characterized her as a "perfect-ten package," earning as much as $2,000 a day.
 After modeling in New York City, Phillips moved to Los Angeles, where she appeared in the .38 Special music video for the song "If I'd Been the One."
 This led to Phillips' acting roles in 1984's made-for-TV movies His Mistress, in which she co-starred with Robert Urich, and Summer Fantasy.
 She also appeared at the end of then-husband Bruce Springsteen's music video "Glory Days."